 We had an incredible experience yesterday performing in the incredible Smetana Hall.
 Our program included orchestral and operatic repertoire of Mozart, Mendelssohn, Duruflé, and Bernstein.
 It is such a privilege to work with these incredible musicians and our great conductor Maestro Nardolillo.
 On day three of a whole month in Prague with this orchestra, I would say this festival is off to an incredible start!

 I am very excited to attend the "Prague Summer Nights" festival as one of two clarinetists this summer and also for the opportunity to study with Walter Seyfarth of the Berlin Philharmonic.
 The musicians selected for the festival come from the Juilliard School, the Manhattan School of Music, Indiana University, the University of Southern California, the Peabody Conservatory, the Eastman School of Music, University of Kentucky, University of Michigan, the New England Conservatory, Northwestern University, the Royal College of Music and the Royal Academy of Music in London, and schools in Germany and Austria.
 The students are traveling to Prague from the United States, England, Germany, Korea, Canada, China, Mexico, Argentina, Russia, Croatia and the Czech Republic.

 Until then, I'll be back mid-July, USA!

-Eric Schultz recently completed his doctoral studies at Stony Brook University, studying clarinet performance.
-In addition to serving on several music faculties in the New York Metro, he performs and maintains a private music studio teaching clarinet, saxophone, and flute to all ages.
+Eric Schultz is currently serving on several music faculties in the New York Metro while performing and maintaining a private music studio teaching clarinet, saxophone, and flute to all ages.
 He completed his doctorate in music performance at Stony Brook University.